Preston Robert Tisch

 Preston Robert Tisch (April 29, 1926 – November 15, 2005) was an American businessman who was the chairman and—along with his brother Laurence Tisch—was part owner of the Loews Corporation.
 From 1991 until his death, Tisch owned 50% of the New York Giants football team and shared ownership of the team with Wellington Mara.

 Early life

-Tisch was born in 1926 in the Bensonhurst section of Brooklyn, the son of Sadye and Al Tisch.
+Tisch was born in 1926 in the Bensonhurst section of Brooklyn, the son of Sadye (née Brenner) and Al Tisch.
+His father's parents had emigrated from Ukraine and his mother's parents from Poland, and were of Jewish descent.
+His father, a former All-American basketball player at the City University of New York, owned a garment factory as well as two summer camps which his wife helped him run.

+Tisch attended DeWitt Clinton High School for a year before transferring to Erasmus Hall High School in Brooklyn.
 Tisch received a BA degree in economics from the University of Michigan in 1948, and his wife Joan Tisch and his daughter also received degrees at the university.
 While in college Tisch was a member of Sigma Alpha Mu, a Jewish fraternity.

 Career

 On August 16, 1986, he was appointed Postmaster General of the United States Postal Service, serving until March 1, 1988.

+New York Giants (1991-2005)

 In 1991, Tisch purchased fifty percent of the New York Giants of the National Football League.
-The team had been owned by the Mara family since the team’s founding, but the stakes were split at the time between Wellington Mara and his brother Jack’s family, with Jack’s son Tim given control of his father’s share upon his death.
-Tim was ill at the time, fighting Hodgkin’s disease, and no longer desired to participate in the team’s operations; Tisch and Tim’s family would eventually come to terms on the purchase of their share of the team shortly after the Giants won Super Bowl XXV.
+The team had been owned by the Mara family since the team's founding, but the stakes were split at the time between Wellington Mara and his brother Jack's family, with Jack's son Tim given control of his father's share upon his death.
+Tim was ill at the time, fighting Hodgkin's disease, and no longer desired to participate in the team's operations; Tisch and Tim's family would eventually come to terms on the purchase of their share of the team shortly after the Giants won Super Bowl XXV.
 During his time as owner, Tisch contributed to the business operations of the team, using his experiences as an executive to manage the team's front office.
 As an executive, Tisch also served on the NFL's Finance and Super Bowl Policy committees.

 Tisch held the share until he died on November 15, 2005, from brain cancer.
 Tisch's death followed Wellington Mara's death by three weeks and that of his brother, Laurence, by exactly two years.
 His share of the Giants passed to his son Steve, who co-owns the team with Mara's son John.

 Tisch was posthumously inducted into the New York Giants' Ring of Honor in 2010.